 InternshipFinder- Click "Internship Job Board" to search for internships by type and location in a large database.

 Research Experience for Undergraduates (REU)- From the National Science Foundation, this site links to hundreds of research opportunities.

-Top Internships 2011 Edition (pub.
-2012)- The Vault Guide to Top Internships 2011 Edition is full of internships that represent top career opportunities.
+Top Internships Guide - The Vault Guide to Top Internships is full of internships that represent top career opportunities.
 These are the opportunities with top employers that Vault's editors believe will give students the best chance to shine, develop sought-after professional skills, and burnish their résumés.
 Sign into the Career Insider by Vault website with your Sewanee email address, then select "Guides."

 After I find and apply for internships, what should I do next?